SpencerCDixon/SpenceBoy/Docs/readme.md

 - [ ] All unprefixed raw op codes
 - [ ] All prefixed `cb` opcodes
 - [ ] Render title properly
+- [ ] Set up correct clock rate based on if in high speed mode or not
+- [ ] Be able to set window title based on title in ROM

 ## Testing Infra